l2beat/l2beat/packages/backend/discovery/parallel/ethereum/diffHistory.md

 ## Description

-The implementation of SequencerInbox was upgraded to a differenct contract with identical code.
+The implementation of SequencerInbox was upgraded to a different contract with identical code.
 This was done to change the immutable boolean `isUsingFeeToken` to false.
 This immutable should indeed be false on ethereum mainnet as it signifies the base L1 using a custom fee token.
 (Used as a check for `submitBatchSpendingReport()` function that is needed for fee sequencer fee reimbursement)

 ## Watched changes